billsix/programmingFromTheGroundUp/docs/source/records.rst

 ::

-   as write-records.s -o write-records.o
+   as -32 write-records.s -o write-records.o
-   as write-record.s -o write-record.o
+   as -32 write-record.s -o write-record.o
-   ld write-record.o write-records.o -o write-records
+   ld -m elf_i386 write-record.o write-records.o -o write-records

 Here we are assembling two files separately, and then combining them together using the linker.
 To run the program, just type the following: